powersync-ja/powersync-js/packages/powersync-attachments/README.md

 }
 ```

 3. Implement `newAttachmentRecord` to return an object that represents the attachment record in your app.
-In this example we always work with JPEG images, but you can use any media type that is supported by your app and storage solution.
+In this example we always work with `JPEG` images, but you can use any media type that is supported by your app and storage solution.
+Note in this example we are setting the state to `QUEUED_UPLOAD` when creating a new photo record which assumes that the photo data is already on the device.

 ```typescript
 import { AbstractAttachmentQueue } from '@journeyapps/powersync-attachments';